elanq/elanq/README.md

 I'm elan.
 I recently joined [@mekari-engineering](https://github.com/mekari-engineering) and working as the Senior Software Engineer.
 Previously worked with the same job title for [@bukalapak](https://github.com/bukalapak)

-Nothing to add for now, but you should my check my other social media handles
+Nothing to add for now, but you should check my other social media handles

 [🦜 - twitter](http://twitter.com/elanq)